posquit0/Awesome-CV/README.md

 Awesome CV
 ==========

-This is the class for writing CV(Curriculum Vitae) in LaTeX.
-It basically provides an awesome template for CV.
-It is also fairly customizable, allowing you to change the colors, the fonts, etc.
+[Awesome CV](https://github.com/posquit0/Awesome-CV) is LaTeX template for a CV(Curriculum Vitae) or resume inspired by [Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv).
+It is easy to customize your own template, especially since it is really written by a clean, semantic markup.

 ## Preview